mr-abhi-shek/astro-website/src/content/pratibha/application.md

 selectionListTwo: " To assess the actual need and financial hardship faced by the student, the Kiran Foundation team collects documents and other supporting evidence from the student and their family members."
 selectionListThird: " Please note that selection of all applicants may not be possible.
 By applying, all applicants acknowledge and agree to accept the final decision of the Kiran Foundation."

-downloadApp : "Download Pratibha App"
+downloadApp : "Download Now"
-googleform: " Apply by Google Form"
+googleform: " Apply now"